 Courses

-Here are syllabi for courses I am currently teaching or have taught in the past.
-Fellow instructors -- feel free to use these syllabi (or parts of them) in your own courses.
+Here are descriptions for courses I am currently teaching or have taught in the past.
+Fellow instructors -- feel free to reach out if you’d like a copy of a syllabus or other materials!
 Students -- if you have a question about a course or want to know when it might be taught in the future, please get in touch.

 Seminar: Practical Reasoning in Aristotle and Hume